Code-Institute-Submissions/latorreandrea-fucina_martelli_MayResub/README.md

  #### As a registered user/frequent visitor I want to (in addition to the anonymous user functionalities):
   5. Be able to log in.
   6. Be able to log out.
   7. Be able to delete my account.
-  8. Be able to add personal details to make my order faster.
-  9. Be able to update personal details.
+  8. Be able to update personal details.
-  10. Be able view my order history.
+  9. Be able view my order history.

  #### As the admin I want to:
-  11. Be able to add products to the site.
+  10. Be able to add products to the site.
-  12. Be able to update product details (for example put a product in the special offers).
+  11. Be able to update product details (for example put a product in the special offers).
-  13. Be able to delete products from the site.
+  12. Be able to delete products from the site.
-  14. Have unique access to all features.
+  13. Have unique access to all features.

   #### As the website owner I want to:
-  15. Make the website as accessible and responsive as possible.
+  14. Make the website as accessible and responsive as possible.
-  16. Use reviews to increase customer satisfaction.
+  15. Use reviews to increase customer satisfaction.
-  17. Find the best way to allow communication bewteen customers and the organization.
+  16. Find the best way to allow communication bewteen customers and the organization.
-  19. Inform users of any changes to the regulations of this sport
+  17. Inform users of any changes to the regulations of this sport

 ---